Uni-Fusion: Universal Continuous Mapping: Experiments

 \subsubsection{Evaluation on Replica RGB-D Dataset~\cite{sucar2021imap}}

-In this evaluation, we compare with implicit reconstruction (TSDF-Fusion, $\sigma$-Fusion) and latent implicit reconstruction models (iMAP, NICE-SLAM) that support colors.
-We also add a large-scale NeRF model, NeRF-SLAM in to the table.
-NeRF is SOTA in view-synthesis task, which is unfair to direct compare with the rest.
-As the rest model does not even model light directions.
-We add NeRF in this part to demonstrate that Uni-Fusion strongly reduce the gap.
-Note that, NeRF-SLAM embeds external tracking model ~\cite{teed2021droid} to provide poses while using SOTA NeRF implementation Instance-ngp~\cite{muller2022instant} for NeRF construction.
+In this evaluation, we compare with implicit reconstruction (TSDF-Fusion, $\sigma$-Fusion) and latent implicit reconstruction models (iMAP, NICE-SLAM) that support color.
+Additionally, we include a large-scale NeRF model, NeRF-SLAM, in the comparison.
+It is important to note that NeRF is SOTA in the view-synthesis task, which gives it an unfair advantage over other models because it learns light directions and does not really model a surface.
+However, we include NeRF in this evaluation to demonstrate that Uni-Fusion significantly reduces the gap.
+Notably, NeRF-SLAM embeds external tracking model~\cite{teed2021droid,rosinol2023probabilistic} to provide poses while using SOTA NeRF implementation Instant-ngp~\cite{muller2022instant} for NeRF construction.

-Uni-Fusion track and follow our previous setting in ScanNet test to take every 10 frames for mapping.
-NICE-SLAM and NeRF-SLAM produce depth and color by rendering, To obtain result from Uni-Fusion, we cast rays from virtual camera to our result surface mesh for depth image.
-Then Uni-Fusion infer the cast points in Uni-Fusion's color LIM for color result.
+Uni-Fusion tracks and follows the same setting as in ScanNet test to take every 10 frames for mapping.
+NICE-SLAM and NeRF-SLAM create depth and color using volumetric rendering.
+In Uni-Fusion, we cast rays from the virtual camera onto our result surface mesh for the depth image.
+The cast points are then inferred using Uni-Fusion's color LIM to obtain color results.